goodefroi/enumhyp/README.md

 ## Build
 ### CMake
 The CMake build is tested with VS 2017 and Make on Ubuntu on Windows.
 Requires [boost](https://www.boost.org/), specifically the `dynamic_bitset` library (header-only) and `filesystem` ([needs to be compiled](https://www.boost.org/doc/libs/1_68_0/more/getting_started/unix-variants.html#easy-build-and-install), consider using `--with-libraries=filesystem` to reduce compilation time).
-In the top-level directory, run `cmake .` to generate VS project files or Makefiles, depending on your OS.
+After installing boost, navigate to the top-level directory of `enumhyp`.
+Run `cmake .` to generate VS project files or Makefiles, depending on your OS.
 If CMake could not find your boost installation, `cmake . -DBOOST_ROOT:PATHNAME=/path/to/boost_1_68_0` should do the trick.
 ### main.cpp
 Edit `src/main.cpp` to choose what the tool does.
 ### globals.h